 Anglo Medical Scheme offers comprehensive healthcare benefits and services to its members which are quality, market competitive, cost-effective and consumer focused.
 These are supported by sound financial and risk management, administrative efficiency and the active participation of the members and employers.
-This ensures the Scheme's active compliance with the spirit of the law, ethical standards and international norms.
+This ensures the Scheme's active compliance with the spirit of the law, ethical standards and international norms

-The affairs of the Scheme are managed by the Board of Trustees in compliance with the Scheme Rules in a manner that is fair, transparent, non-discriminatory and upholds the rights, values and dignity of members and other stakeholders.
-The Board performs its duties in accordance with the Board Charter and the Code of Conduct against which the Trustees bi-annually evaluate their performance and the performance of the Board as a whole.
+The affairs of the Scheme are managed by the Board of Trustees (Board) in compliance with the Scheme Rules in a manner that is fair, transparent, non-discriminatory and upholds the rights, values and dignity of members and other stakeholders.
+The Board performs its duties in accordance with the Board Charter and the Code of Conduct against which the Trustees biannually evaluate their performance and the performance of the Board as a whole.
 The Board shall at all times avoid conflicts of interests and Trustees are required to declare any interest they may have in any particular matter coming before the Board.

 The Board has delegated some of its responsibilities to the duly appointed and constituted Committees (the Committees).
-It determines the Terms of Reference of the Committees, approves all policies proposed by the Committees and receives quarterly reports from the Committees.
+It determines the Terms of Reference for the Committees, approves all policies proposed by the Committees and receives quarterly reports from the Committees.
 The Committees do not relieve the Trustees of any of their responsibilities, but assist them to fulfil those responsibilities.

 The Audit Committee meets independently with the Administrator's Internal and Scheme's External Auditors regularly.
-Based on the review of the internal controls and risk management, the assurance and results of the audit and the recommendation of the Audit Committee, the Board of Trustees is of the opinion that the accounting policies, the internal control systems and the financial reporting practices are adequate and effective and that the basis for the preparation of the financial statements is sound.
+Based on the review of the internal controls and risk management, the assurance and results of the audit and the recommendation of the Audit Committee, the Board of Trustees is of the opinion that the accounting policies, the internal control systems and the financial reporting practices are adequate and effective and that the basis for the preparation of the Financial Statements is sound.

 The Scheme has supported aspects of the participating employers' social responsibility initiatives by adopting a progressive stand in the fight against HIV/AIDS and diseases such as diabetes and cancer.
+The Scheme worked closely in support of, and with, the employers in the communication and management of Covid-19.
 The Scheme regularly communicates with the membership on health and benefit matters in the recognition that a healthy, educated workforce becomes a sustainable asset to a participating employer.

 The commitment to the long-term sustainability of the Scheme and its members remains the guiding principle of the Scheme.
 This has been strongly supported by the employers participating in the Scheme.
-To this end, the liability of the Scheme's significantly higher than industry average membership age has been pre-funded to ensure the Scheme's sustainability and the premiums and benefits remain market-related and competitive.
+To this end, the liability of the Scheme's significantly higher than industry average membership age has been pre-funded to ensure the Scheme's sustainability and the contributions and benefits remain market related and competitive.